SyedImtiyaz-1/GetTechProjects/README.md

 #  Get IT Projects 🚀

-**THIS REPO IS READY FOR HacktoberFest-23 You can start contributing !!!**
+**THIS REPO IS READY FOR Girlscript Summer of Code 2024 You can start contributing !!!**

 Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!